paridhikhaitan/SimpleToDoApp/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* [.]
+Added customisation to the app for fonts and background

 ## Video Walkthrough